“Choose a job you love and you will never have to work a day in your life.” -Anonymous

-What’s more?
-Designers with specialized skills have the potential to earn more money than those with generalized skills.
+What’s more, in many cases, designers with specialized skills have the potential to earn a higher salary than those with generalized skills.
 This means you won’t have to choose between personal satisfaction and financial stability when it comes to narrowing your career path.

 Take a look at these eight graphic design jobs you may not have considered.